 The drive on I-95 and I-295 is the typical highway scenery – cars, trees, and concrete.
 Once we reached route 1 near Brunswick and Bath, the road slimmed and nature was far more abundant.
 At a few points we drove over bodies of water, and with the windows down, we could smell the sea.

 Normally the trip would take 3 hours from our apartment.
 We didn’t factor in holiday traffic and ended up in stop and go for an extra hour.
 We did pass by a tribute to our friend, Alan:

 Once we saw the Wiscasset sign, we knew we weren’t too far.
 (Note to self – leave earlier on holiday weekends!)

 Our first stop upon arrival in Rockland was Claws: Rockland’s Lobster Eatery.
-Plenty of photo opps were had here – below, T demonstrates his master lobster riding skills.
+Plenty of photo opps were had here – below, Travis demonstrates his master lobster riding skills.

 After filling our bellies, we headed a couple of miles down the road to check into the Rockland Harbor Hotel.
 And then it was time for an afternoon nap.

 We spent two nights in the area and enjoyed all that Rockland and Camden had to offer, from fine dining to outdoor excursions.
 In hindsight, an extra layer of clothing would have been wise – temperatures dipped below 40 both evenings and the wind bit through our spring jackets as we visited lighthouses.

 - Curtis Island Light Overlook